“Each time I write, I pull out a chunk of my emotions. I fill the paper to empty myself.”

-Here are some ways to express yourself more (and stop dying)
+Here are some ways to express yourself better (and stop dying)

 1. Cling to an art form

-Compose a song on keyboard, write down a verse, paint an abstract image, or do what soothes you soul.
+Compose a song on the keyboard, write down a verse, paint an abstract image, or do what soothes your soul.

 You don’t need to create to tell others, but rather to tell yourself what’s within you.
 Create art for yourself.